lulubumps/lulubumps/README.md

 - 💞️ I’m looking to collaborate on osu! (nah, jk).

 <!---
-lulubumps/lulubumps is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+lulubumps/lulubumps is a ✨ special ✨ repository because its `README.md` (this file) appears in my GitHub profile.
-You can click the Preview link to take a look at your changes.
+If you get to read this, I love you very much.
 --->